Repertoi-e/light-std/README.md

 The context gets initialized when the program runs and also when creating a thread with our API.
 In the second case know the parent thread, so we copy the options from it (otherwise it's zero-initialized leaving the behaviour up to the caller).

+### Memory

+The library's allocating functions reserve a bit of space before a block to store a header with information (the size of the allocation, the alignment, the allocator with which it was allocated, and debugging info if DEBUG_MEMORY is defined).

 > ex.1 Allocating memory.
 > ```cpp
 > void *memory;